DFE-Digital/teacher-services-tech-docs/README.md

 Every time you run this command, the `build` folder gets generated from scratch.
 This means any changes to the `build` folder that are not part of the build command will get overwritten.

+## Deployment

+The site is deployed automatically to the GOV.UK PaaS whenever `main` branch is updated.

 ## Troubleshooting

 Run `bundle update` to make sure you're using the most recent Ruby gem versions.